On the rate of convergence for an $\alpha$-stable central limit theorem under sublinear expectation: Introduction

+Taking $T=1$ and $\Delta=\frac{1}{n}$, we can recursively apply the above scheme to obtain In this way, the convergence rate of the $\alpha$-stable central limit theorem is transformed into the convergence rate of the discrete scheme (\ref{1.0}) for approximating the nonlinear PIDE (\ref{1.1}).

-The basic framework of monotone approximation schemes for viscosity solutions for second-order equations was established by Barles and Souganidis \cite{BS1991}.
+The basic framework for convergence of numerical schemes to viscosity solutions of HJB equations was established by Barles and Souganidis \cite{BS1991}.
 They showed that any monotone, stable and consistent approximation scheme converges to the correct solution, provided that there exists a comparison principle for the limiting equation.
 The corresponding convergence rate was first obtained\ by Krylov, who introduced the shaking coefficients technique to construct a sequence of smooth subsolutions/supersolutions in \cite{Krylov1997,Krylov1999,Krylov2000}.
-This technique was further developed by Barles and Jakobsen to apply to general monotone approximation schemes (see \cite{BJ2002,BJ2005,BJ2007} and references therein).
+This technique was further developed by Barles and Jakobsen to general monotone approximation schemes (see \cite{BJ2002,BJ2005,BJ2007} and references therein).

-The construction and analysis of numerical schemes for nonlinear PIDEs is a relatively new area of research.
-For nonlinear degenerate PIDEs with a family of $\alpha$-stable L\'{e}vy measures for $\alpha \in(1,2)$, there are no general results giving error bounds for monotone approximation schemes.
-However, in the case of a single L\'{e}vy measure, there exist several works on the monotone scheme for nonlocal equations based on the finite difference method, e.g., \cite{BCJ2019,BJK2008,BJK2010,JKC2008}.
-See also \cite{CRR2016} for nonlinear PIDEs with a set of tempered $\alpha$-stable L\'{e}vy measures of $\alpha \in(0,1)$ by using the finite difference method.
+The design and analysis of numerical schemes for nonlinear PIDEs is a relatively new area of research.
+For nonlinear degenerate PIDEs driven by a family of $\alpha$-stable L\'{e}vy measures, there are no general results giving error bounds for numerical schemes.
+Most of existing results in the PDE literature only deal with a single L\'{e}vy measure and its finite difference method, e.g., \cite{BCJ2019,BJK2008,BJK2010,JKC2008}.
+One exception is \cite{CRR2016} which considers a nonlinear PIDE driven by a set of tempered $\alpha$-stable L\'{e}vy measures for $\alpha \in(0,1)$ by using the finite difference method.